 With those actors, count on solid performances, and the film boasts some striking visuals, especially in the sequences set at night.
 It was the first English-language feature for French director Audiard, and his genre-tentative touch mixes with the scripts tendency to get a wee too fancy at times, with passages of overly expository dialogue.
 For reasons possibly budgetary, Oregon and California locales were substituted by landscapes in Romania, Spain and France.
 Unsurprisingly, it feels European.
 The H-bomb use of f-bombs may please those who believed the series Deadwood was linguistically accurate, but I think—as someone who casually uses said F-dude whenever I check the news or try to write a review—it just shows lazy pandering to modern crudity-worn sensibilities.
 Where the hell’s a good “goddam” when you need one’a the bastards in a sonufabitchin’ shootout?

-Critics were mostly impressed, but with a cost factor of $38,000,000 it was money-bound for boot hill, with just $13,143,000 grossed worldwide, less than a quarter of that in the States, where it died, gutshot, at 174th place.
+Critics were mostly impressed, but with a cost factor of $38,000,000 the bros were money-bound for boot hill, with just $13,143,000 grossed worldwide.
+Less than a quarter of that came in the States, where it died, gutshot, at 174th place.

 The okay music score is from Alan Selvestri, the fine cinematography is from the eye of Benoit Debie.
 An unrecognizable Carol Kane shows up as the brothers mother, and Rutger Hauer passes by as ‘The Commodore’.
 With Rebecca Root and Allison Tolman.
 121 minutes.